 My interests are in bowling, and watching sports.

 I became a Board Member for I believe in and want to help maintain the goals of the LCVI center.

 I am a retired Federal employee, and a retired Hospital Volunteer Director.
 I became a board member because I believe in the mission of the Lions Center for the Visually Impaired/LCVI, and I like helping those in need.

 I retired 10 years ago as the Contra Costa County Asst.
 Clerk Recorder after 31 years of service.
 I still go back and help with the primary and general elections.
 I have been a Martinez Lion since 1988 and part of the new Martinez Lady Lions Club (formally the Martinez Lioness Club) since 2011.
 I have served as President of the Lions Center for the Visually Impaired/LCVI and been a member of the Board of Directors for over 20 years.
 Although Lions Clubs offer many service opportunities, LCVI is my favorite.
 Not only have I learned so much about sight and the visually Impaired community, I have met the most wonderful people (clients, supporters, LCVI team) who have enriched my life.

 I am currently serving as 1st Vice District Governor for Lions International, and serve as a member of Byron Delta Lions Club .
 I am retired from the work force having spend a 20 year career in semiconductor technology.
 I now spend my time golfing, spending time with my family and doing volunteer work.

-We will be conducting our free Consumer Event - Housing Resources Virtual Event
+We will be conducting our free Consumer Event - New Year Hopes and Dreams Virtual Event

-We will be conducting our free Consumer Event - Topic: Comfort Foods and Cooking
+We will be conducting our free Consumer Event - Topic: New Year Welcome Event

 We will be conducting our free consumer event.